Malaga-FCA-group/demo-elearning/README.md

 We only keep some of the implications, those whose support is above the 10%.
 That is, implications applicable to, at least, 10% of the students in the course.
-In addition, we remove some redundancies that appear.
+In addition, we remove some redundancies that appear by using the Simplification Logic.

 ``` r
 fail <- fail[fail$support() > 0.1]